 - Tijuana Country Club Golf Course

-There are many different activities to enjoy in Tijuana, in addition to food, yearly events, shopping, and more.
-Tijuana has much to offer, and is one of the top places to visit in Mexico besides Cancun, Puerto Vallarta, Cabo, and other well known travel destinations.
+There are many different things to to do in Tijuana including trying out authentic foods, celebrating yearly events, shopping, and more.
+Tijuana has so much to offer and is one of the top places to visit in Mexico aside from Cancun, Puerto Vallarta, Cabo, and other well-known travel destinations.

 Safety of Tijuana – How Safe is the Border City?